cybercongress/cybernomics/bostrom/README.md

    ![Validators Revenue](images/validators_revenue.png)

-3. The model made it possible to define the parameters of investmint and halving on the basis of the assumption that the demand for cyberlinks will exceed supply in 2.5 years, and therefore the need for creating Cyberlinks will significantly exceed the capabilities of the system and ensure the growth of V token relative to BOOT.
+3. The model made it possible to define the parameters of investmint and halving on the basis of the assumption that the demand for cyberlinks will exceed supply in 2.5 years, and therefore the need for creating cyberlinks will significantly exceed the capabilities of the system and ensure the growth of V token relative to BOOT.
    The following parameters are proposed: